FarmDrop/farmdrop-code-test-js/README.md

 ## Mobile Friendly

-We haven't provided you with mobile designs but it should be responsive so I can work accross mobile and desktop
+We haven't provided you with mobile designs but it should be responsive it can work across mobile and desktop

 ## Testing

-Please write unit tests using Jest

-## Bonus points

-- Managing side-effects (adding to basket for example)
-- Add component tests
+Please write some tests.
+It doesn't have to be a fully working test suite.

 ## Submission